The world is changing at

 "Okay, Leonard, you win," Frank relented, yet knowing--because

-me on this thing.
-I call it The Comm.
-I have one, too.
-There's no
+communicate with me on this thing.
+I call it The

-to press 'Enter' and then 'Send'
+Just remember to press Enter and then Send after you

+into the audio transmitter here.
 You can hear what I say through the

 Leonard just chuckled as he held the thing, looking at it, thinking